bhargavdevelopers/oyelabs_assigment/README.md

     use the input params validation, code commenting, logging and check for duplicates where required .
     b.
 Use of transaction connection in mysql is good to have (not the requirement)

+2. Write a sql query for finding the subjects for each student, the subjects should be order by alphabetically .

 3. Write a function in node that inserts the following data in mysql , the email should be unique and if the email already exists in the system then the name of the customer